 |Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

-Androgens play a crucial role in the development and maintenance of male reproductive and sexual functions, body composition, bone health, and behaviour.
-Low levels of circulating androgens in utero can cause disturbances in male sexual development, resulting in congenital abnormalities of the male reproductive tract.
-Later in life, this may cause reduced fertility, sexual dysfunction, decreased muscle formation and bone mineralisation, disturbances of fat metabolism, and cognitive dysfunction.
-Testosterone levels decrease slightly as a process of ageing: signs and symptoms caused by this decline can be considered a normal part of ageing.
-However, low testosterone levels are also associated with obesity and several chronic diseases, and some symptomatic patients may benefit from testosterone treatment.
-This document presents the European Association of Urology (EAU) Guidelines on the diagnosis and treatment of male hypogonadism, with the aim to provide practical recommendations on how to deal with primary hypogonadism and ageing-related decline in testosterone in male patients, as well as the treatment of testosterone deficiencies.
+Androgens play a crucial role in the development and maintenance of male reproductive and sexual functions, body composition, erythropoiesis, muscle and bone health, and cognitive functions.
+Low levels of circulating androgens in utero can cause disturbances in male sexual development, resulting in congenital abnormalities of the male reproductive tract, such as testicular dysfunction, testicular maldescensus and hypospadias.
+Later in life, this may result in reduced male fertility, sexual dysfunction, decreased muscle formation and bone mineralisation, disturbances of fat metabolism and cognitive dysfunction and may contribute to the development of testicular tumours.
+Testosterone levels decrease slightly as a process of ageing; risks factors for developing adult onset hypogonadism are: obesity, chronic diseases and a poor general health.
+Symptomatic hypogonadal patients may benefit from testosterone treatment.
+This document presents the European Association of Urology (EAU) Guidelines on the diagnosis and treatment of male hypogonadism, with the aim to provide practical recommendations on how to deal with primary and secondary forms of hypogonadism, ageing-related decline in testosterone in men, as well as the treatment of testosterone deficiencies.

-The present Male Hypogonadism Guidelines are a revision of the first edition of the EAU Guidelines on Male Hypogonadism published in 2012.
+These Guidelines are a series of revisions of the first edition of the EAU Guidelines on Male Hypogonadism published in 2012.

-The EAU Male Hypogonadism Panel consists of a multidisciplinary group of experts, including urologists specialising in andrology and endocrinologists and clinical andrologists.
+The EAU Male Hypogonadism Panel consists of a multidisciplinary group of experts, including urologists specialising in andrology and endocrinologists.

-The recommendations provided in the current guidelines are based on a systematic literature search and review performed by the panel members in 2014.
+The recommendations provided in these guidelines are based on a systematic literature search and review performed by the panel members in 2016.
 MedLine, Embase and Cochrane databases were searched to identify original articles and review articles.
 The controlled vocabulary of the Medical Subject Headings (MeSH) database was used alongside a ‘free-text’ protocol, combining ‘male hypogonadism’ with the terms ‘diagnosis’, ‘epidemiology’, ‘investigations’, ‘treatment’, ‘testosterone’, ‘androgens’ and ‘hypogonadism’.
-All articles published before November 2014 were considered for review.
-The expert panel reviewed these records and selected articles with the highest level of evidence in accordance with a rating schedule adapted from the Oxford Centre for Evidence-Based Medicine levels of evidence.

 Androgens, which are produced by the testis and by the adrenal glands, play a pivotal role in male reproductive and sexual function.
 Androgens are crucial for the development of male reproductive organs, such as the epididymis, vas deferens, seminal vesicle, prostate and penis.
 In addition, androgens are needed for puberty, male fertility, male sexual function, muscle formation, body composition, bone mineralisation, fat metabolism, and cognitive functions .

 Male sexual development starts between the 7th and 12th week of gestation.
-The undifferentiated gonads develop into a foetal testis through expression of multiple genes located on the short arm of the Y chromosome, including the sex-determining region of the Y chromosome (SRY gene complex) and the SOX gene on chromosome 17 .
+The undifferentiated gonads develop into a foetal testis through expression of multiple genes, including the sex-determining region of the Y chromosome (SRY gene complex) and the SOX genes .
 The foetal testis produces three hormones: testosterone, insulin-like peptide 3 (INSL3) and anti-Müllerian hormone (AMH).
 Testosterone is needed for the stabilisation of the Wolffian ducts, resulting in formation of the epididymis, vas deferens and seminal vesicle.
-AMH activity results in regression of the Müllerian ducts (Figure 1).
-INSL3 and AMH regulate testicular descent.
+Anti-Müllerian hormone activity results in regression of the Müllerian ducts (Figure 1).
+INSL3, AMH and testosterone regulate testicular descent.

 Under the influence of intratesticular testosterone, the number of gonocytes per tubule increases threefold during the foetal period .
 In addition, testosterone is needed for development of the prostate, penis and scrotum.
-However, in these organs testosterone is converted into the more potent metabolite 5a-dihydrotestosterone (DHT) by the enzyme 5a-reductase.
+However, in these organs testosterone is converted into the more potent metabolite 5α-dihydrotestosterone (DHT) by the enzyme 5α-reductase.
 Testosterone and DHT are required for penile growth, both activating the androgen receptor .

-Testosterone exerts its action through the AR, located in the cytoplasm and nucleus of target cells.
-During the foetal period, testosterone increases the number of ARs by increasing the number of cells with the AR and by increasing the number of ARs in each individual cell [8,13].
+Testosterone exerts its action through the androgen receptor (AR), located in the cytoplasm and nucleus of target cells.
+During the foetal period, testosterone increases the number of ARs by increasing the number of cells with the AR and by increasing the number of ARs in each individual cell [11,16].
 The AR gene is located on the X chromosome (Xq 11-12): defects and mutations in the AR gene can result in male sexual maldevelopment, which may cause testicular feminisation or low virilisation (i.e. disorder of sexual development (DSD)).
 Less severe mutations in the AR gene may cause mild forms of androgen resistance and male infertility .
-In exon 1 of the gene, the transactivation domain consists of a trinucleotide tract (cytosine-adenine-guanine (CAG) repeats)) of variable length.
+In exon 1 of the gene, the transactivation domain consists of a trinucleotide tract (cytosine-adenine-guanine (CAG) repeats) of variable length.
 Androgen sensitivity may be influenced by the length of the CAG repeats in exon 1 of the AR gene .
-The AR CAG repeat length is inversely correlated with serum total and bioavailable testosterone and oestradiol in men.
 Shorter repeats have been associated with an increased risk for prostate disease, and longer repeats with reduced androgen action in several tissues .
 CAG repeat number may influence androgenic phenotypical effects, even in case of normal testosterone levels .